btf7/6502-Emulator/README.md

 The emulator will run as fast as it can, unless 0xFFFB is written to.

-When any value above 0 is written here, the value is treated as a uint_8t and the emulator will wait that number of milliseconds, before clearing 0xFFFB back to 0.
+Whenever 0xFFFB is written to or modified, the new value is read as a uint8_t and the emulator will sleep for that number of milliseconds.

 ## Keyboard Input